New Maserati Quattroporte Diesel 2016 review

-The nip and tuck to the exterior styling takes a trained eye to spot, with the most obvious being the vertical chrome-effect bars that now fill the Quattroporte’s hungry ‘mouth’.
+The facelift takes a trained eye to spot, but the most obvious change is to the grille, which is now filled with vertical chrome bars to differentiate it from the smaller Ghibli.
 Design is entirely subjective, of course, but we think the car still somehow lacks the road presence that a Maserati should possess.
+There's no denying it's good-looking, though, and it makes a change from the scores of Mercedes E-Class' and BMW 5 Series' driving around.

 The 3.0-litre diesel engine puts out a competitive 271bhp, with a linear delivery and acceptable – though unremarkable – refinement.
 The ‘Active Sound’ generator gives it a gruff voice in Sport mode that will either appeal or soon grate, but a 0-62mph time of 6.4-seconds still puts it somewhere between the new BMW 730d and Mercedes S350d.
 The lack of a limiter means its top speed of 157mph should see it edge cheekily away from the German opposition in an imaginary Autobahn drag race.